RedHatSatellite/sat6_scripts/README.md

   - All content views EXCEPT those defined in an input file (-x)

-The dry run (-d) option can be used to see what would be promoted for a given command input
+The dry run (-d) option can be used to see what would be promoted for a given command input.

+If using an input file, the format is one content view name per line.

 If multiple lifecycle streams are used in your Satellite installation, the use of include/exclude files is strongly recommended to avoid views being promoted into the wrong lifecycle stream.
 This is more likely to be an issue promoting views from the Library, as this is shared by all environments.

 ```